 - Allow to cool and then disconnect flange, replace gaskets and;

-Validate bolts will drop into holes without pry bar.
+Validate bolts will drop into holes without a pry bar.

 Validate gap between flanges is no more than two gaskets thick.

-Learn more about the effects of running equipment with pipe stress, watch LUDECA Shaft Alignment Know-How Pipe Stress video.
+To learn more about the effects of running equipment with pipe stress, watch the LUDECA Shaft Alignment Know-How Pipe Stress tutorial video.